Monix

 Cloudflare — api.cloudflare.com (zones, GraphQL HTTP analytics) via stored API token.

-When you trigger a scan from the authenticated app, Django validates the bearer token, associates the run with a target when provided, and runs the scan engine in-process.
-Results are written through reports.persistence.save_scan_result (see Reports & persistence below).
+When you trigger a scan from the authenticated app, the server validates the bearer token, associates the run with a target when provided, and runs the TypeScript scan pipeline.
+Results are written to monix_scans (see Reports & persistence below).

 Reports & persistence